JCOCA-Tech/JCOCA-Tech/README.md

 Here are some ideas to get you started:
 -->

-### How many people looked at this before? <br>
+### How many people looked suffered before? <br>

 ![Profile View Counter](https://komarev.com/ghpvc/?username=JCOCA-Tech)
 <br>

+### My Goals and
 - 🔭 I’m currently working on Sixerr
-- 🌱 I’m currently learning Java, Laravel,
+- 🌱 I’m currently learning Laravel (PHP), Java, Python
-- 👯 I’m looking to collaborate on coding a game engine
+- 👯 I’m looking to collaborate on a 3D game engine and game
-- 🤔 I’m looking for help with my SIXERR project
+- 🤔 I’m looking for help with my SIXERR Laravel project
-- 💬 Ask me about whatever really
+- 💬 Ask me about why I am here
-- 📫 How to reach me: contact me directly on github
+- 📫 How to reach me: contact me on github
-- 😄 Pronouns: Apache Attack Helicopter
-- ⚡ Fun fact: Blue eyes aren't really blue
+- ⚡ Fun fact: Blue eyes aren't really blue.
+It's just that the other light doesn't get reflected as much.
+(Im not a doctor)
 <br>

 ### What am I good at?<br>